📷 18th Century Venice by Canaletto

 To show off its riches and wallow in lust.

 The patricians were eager to spend an excess of money on festivities and other luxuries, but they were also heavily implicated in gambling and prostitution.
 These alluring elements of Venetian social life greatly appealed to foreigners in the 17th and 18th centuries.
 Both gambling and prostitution can be considered as indicators of economic decline, since they posed a heavy burden on the economy and caused the ruin of many Venetians.
 Macroeconomic factors, including increased competition in the Asian spice trade and an overall decline in the Eastern spice trade facilitated an inopportune economic collapse.
 However, internal factors played a much larger role in instigating a Venetian decline.
 The growing popularity of gambling, and especially of gambling in the public gaming houses, called ridotti, was linked to the newly acquired mentality of the patriciate and its focus on consumption, although Rowdon argues that gambling, in fact, replaced the thrill from risky engagements in maritime trade in the minds of the patricians.
 While this claim may be contested, it is possible that gambling was a form of pouplar entertainment for individiauls who wanted to make profits during an economic recession.
 The Council of Ten, a governing group of individuals who managed legal issues and enforcement in Venice, was concerned that the citizens were gambling away their family fortunes, and it tried, although in vain, to restrict the existence of casinos and ridotti by legislation.
 Most of the authors of contemporary travel guides recommended other visitors to avoid the Venetian ridotti, which were described as dangerous and swarming with ‘loose women’.
 Nonetheless, the oldest trade, thriving in Venice ever since the Middle Ages, expanded greatly in the period to meet the increased foreign demand.
+Now-a-days, gambling isn't much of an issue in Venice thanks to online casino games.
+But, of course there's still a few casino houses about!

 Although morally questionable, gambling and prostitution brought in economic benefits for the Venetians by luring many foreigners into the city, which raises the question whether tourism could have contributed to curbing the economic decline of Venice in the 17th and 18th centuries.
 Richard Rapp argues that, even though the Venetian maritime power was waning, Venice did not undergo a complete economic decline in this period, but, instead, it gradually turned away from the no longer lucrative international trade and focused more on regional markets and local industries.
 Thus, the fast-developing tourism sector provided a great source of income duly exploited by the Venetians.
 Sex tourism gained popularity and even formed an unofficial part of the Grand Tour, leading Charles Baldwyn to label Venice as the ‘Brothell house of Europe.’
 The city seized the opportunity to make profit by turning itself into a tourist attraction, even if it meant cashing in on its vices and immoral reputation.
 A Prussian visitor, Johann Wilhelm von Archenholz, commented in 1785 on the increased importance of tourism for Venetian economy, noting that ‘after the great decline of trade at Venice, the visits of travellers became the greatest resource of the nation; it was therefore necessary to adopt milder laws, in order not to deter them from visiting a country which can by no means do without them.’
 In order to support the city through its economic difficulties, the Venetian government relaxed some of its regulations on licentious behavior while, at the same time, placed heavy taxes on both gambling and prostitution.
 Although gambling had a reputation for impoverishing Venetian patricians, the government decided in 1638 to license the ridotti, which, especially during the Carnival season, were frequented by wealthy foreigners.
 Many visitors commented on the lucrativeness of gambling and prostitution for Venice.
 Fynes Moryson remarked in the late 17th century that ‘the tribute to the State from Cortizans was thought to exceede three hundreth thousand Crownes yearely’, while in the mid-18th century, de Blainville criticised the gambling practices, noting that ‘it is surprising to see how madly fond most Strangers at Venice are of bringing in their Money to those Nobles, who laugh at them when they have stript them.
 Sometimes… a lucky Hit happens…But… for one who wins, thousands are ruined.’